Economics

 ECON 305.
 Money and Banking.
 3 Credits.

 ECON 332.
-Environmental Economy.
+Introduction to Environmental Economics.
 3 Credits.

 ECON 334.
 International Economics.
 3 Credits.

 ECON 375.
-Assimilating the Internship Experience in Economics .
+Assimilating the Internship Experience in Economics..
 3 Credits.

 In consultation with the faculty advisor, students design and complete an independent project related to their Economics internship.
-This project aids in assimilating the practical off-campus work experience in business, industry, government or cultural organization with the students’ studies and/or career interests.
+This project aids in assimilating a practical off-campus work experience in business, industry, government or cultural organization with the students’ studies and/or career interests.
 This course is subject to the approval of the Department Chair, Dean and Internship Coordinator of the School of Business.
 The student is required to pre-register with the Internship Coordinator and to obtain internship placement prior to the start of the semester.
-(Free/business elective).
+(Free elective).

 ECON 401.
 Advanced Microeconomics.
 3 Credits.

 The course will focus on the analytical tools of modern microeconomics – especially game theory and information economics – and will apply these tools to economics problems such as imperfect competition, auctions, bargaining, price discrimination, moral hazard and adverse selection.
-Pre-requisite: ECON 301.
+Prerequisite: ECON 301.

 ECON 402.
-Seminar in Macroeconomics and Financial Markets.
+Seminar in MacroEconomics and Financial Markets.
 3 Credits.

 ECON 412.
 Economic Growth and Development.
 3 Credits.